agardiner/csv-diff/README.md

 The more correct specification of this file is that column 0 contains a unique parent identifier, and column 1 contains a unique child identifier.
-CSVDiff can then correctly deduce that there is in fact only two changes in order - the swap in positions of A and B below Root.
+CSVDiff can then correctly deduce that there are in fact only two changes in order - the swap in positions of A and B below Root.

 Note: If you aren't interested in changes in the order of siblings, then you could use